icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 ```typescript
 ```

-The first thing you have to do is to retrieve Daenaerys credentials and her RSA Keypair
+The first thing you have to do is to retrieve John credentials and her RSA Keypair
 <!-- file://code-samples/{{sdk}}/how-to/authenticate-user/index.mts snippet:Get back credentials-->
 ```typescript
 ```

-And then, initialise a MedTechApi, authenticating Daenaerys directly.
+And then, initialise a MedTechApi, authenticating John directly.
 <!-- file://code-samples/{{sdk}}/how-to/authenticate-user/index.mts snippet:Instantiate back a MedTechApi-->
 ```typescript
 ```